Bruno Pucci: ONE Championship

 On June 10, 2013 it was announced that Pucci would be fighting Bashir Ahmad at ONE FC: Champions & Warriors.
 He won the fight via submission in the opening round.

 On May 30, 2014, Pucci faced Major Overall at ONE FC: Honor and Glory, suffering his first loss by first-round knockout via punches and a soccer kick.

 Pucci bounced back on December 11, 2015 at ONE Championship: Spirit of Champions with a submission win over Anthony Engelen.

 On September 2, 2016, Pucci was knocked out in 8 seconds by Bahetihan Nuertiebieke at ONE Championship: Unbreakable Warriors.
 Unofficially, this is the second-fastest knockout in ONE Championship history.

 On June 30, 2017, Bruno Pucci secured his first TKO victory against Jimmy Yabo at ONE Championship: Light of a Nation.

 On January 26, 2018, Pucci lost by first-round knockout to Emilio Urrutia at ONE Championship: Global Superheroes.

 On November 17, 2018, Pucci submitted Xie Chao in under one minute at ONE Championship: Warrior's Dream.

 Pucci picked up his second consecutive victory against former ONE Lightweight Champion Kotetsu Boku at ONE Championship: Eternal Glory on January 19, 2019.

 On November 22, 2019, Pucci made his bantamweight debut against Shuya Kamikubo at ONE Championship: Edge Of Greatness.
 He lost by unanimous decision.

 Pucci lost his next fight against Kwon Won Il by first-round knockout at ONE Championship: Inside the Matrix 4 on November 20, 2020.

 Pucci faced Kirill Gorobets on November 19, 2022, at ONE 163.
 He lost the fight via unanimous decision.

+Grappling career

+Pucci faced Dante Leon at ONE Fight Night 26 on December 6, 2024.
+He lost the match by submission.

 Personal life

-Pucci is married to fellow MMA fighter Angela Lee.
-Both Pucci and his wife are head coaches at United BJJ Hawaii, a gym that they founded in 2021.
+Pucci is married to former MMA fighter Angela Lee.
+Both Pucci and his wife are head coaches at United BJJ Hawaii, a gym that they founded in 2020.
 The opening of their gym was delayed by several days as the result of vandalism just prior to the date.
+After Victoria Lee's death, the Lees shut down their family-owned MMA training facility in Waipahu, Hawaii, and said it would remain permanently closed.